 Exact keyword is bolded, italicized or underlined – Making a keyword more noticeable in the sea of words on your page will increase the SEO of that page.
 You can use bolding or underlining to achieve the desired result.

-Exact keyword found in the first 100 words – Putting the target keyword in the beginning of your page shows search engines that your content is relevant to the keyword.
+Exact keyword found in the first 100 words – Putting the target keyword at the beginning of your page shows search engines that your content is relevant to the keyword.

 Exact keyword found in anchor text – Using anchors and backlinks can greatly improve your page ranking but adding your keyword to those is also important.